custom-components/pyscript/docs/reference.rst

     @time_active(time_spec, ..., hold_off=None)

 ``@time_active`` takes zero or more strings that specify time-based ranges.
+Only a single ``@time_active`` decorator can be used per function.
 When any trigger occurs (whether time, state or event), each time range specification is checked.
 If the current time doesn't fall within any range specified, the trigger is ignored and the trigger function is not called.
 The optional numeric ``hold_off`` setting in seconds will ignore any triggers that are within that amount of time from the last successful one.
 Think of this as making the trigger inactive for that number of seconds immediately following each successful trigger.
 This can be used for rate-limiting trigger events or debouncing a noisy sensor.

 Each string specification ``time_spec`` can take two forms: